krishnaaaaxo/sentiments_analyser/README.md

 ## Get News & Tweets

-**`getTickerNews()`**
+**`getSymbolNews()`**

-This endpoint will get the news and tweets regarding a certain stock ticker.
+This endpoint will get the news and tweets regarding a certain stock symbol.
 The `fetched_news` will do a web scrape of www.finviz.com website for news and the links to the article, while tweets will return all the recent tweets within today and the previous day.

 **Endpoint**

-**[POST]** `/sentiments/ticker/get_news`
+**[POST]** `/sentiments/symbol/get_news`

 **Parameters**

 ```
 {
-    "ticker": "AAPL"
+    "symbol": "AAPL"
 }
 ```